9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ::::

 We call this kind of code *boilerplate*: necessary, but bulky and irksome.
-Haskell programmers don\'t like boilerplate.
+Haskell programmers don't like boilerplate.
 Fortunately, the language addresses this particular boilerplate problem: we can define a data type, and accessors for each of its components, simultaneously.
 (The positions of the commas here is a matter of preference.
 If you